kadena-io/chainweb-node/README.md

 ## Running a chainweb-node

+A chainweb-node has two identifiers:

+*   The node-id is a permanent identifier that is used for the `miner` field in the header of newly mined blocks.
+In its current form it is a placeholder for an identity, e.g. a public key, that in the future will be provided by the pact layer.
+If such an identity doesn't exist or isn't needed, the node-id may be removed completely or kept only for debugging purposes.
+The user must provide each node with a unique node-id on startup.

+*   The peer-id is used to identify the node in the peer-to-peer network.
+It is an ephemeral identifier that can be dropped and recreated at any time.
+    Since the peer-id is used in caches and for reputation management nodes are incentivised to persist and reuse peer-ids.
+When on peer-id is provided a node generates a new peer-id on startup.

 On startup a chainweb-node tries to connect to the P2P network.
 For that each chainweb-node knows about a hard-coded set of bootstrap nodes.
 For the *Test* chainweb-node, this is a single node with with peer-id